Ooggle/thewebfreelance/README.md

 [![img last release](https://img.shields.io/twitter/follow/Ooggule.svg?style=social)](https://twitter.com/Ooggule)

 # thewebfreelance
-A site used to present my web skills
+A site used to present my web skills.

+Please note that thewebfreelance is a temp name and it will change in the future.

 ### base sketch (very very sketchy) :
 ![base sketch](https://cdn.discordapp.com/attachments/580479146577231872/595987335116750878/unknown.png)